Supernicejohn/TextyReboot/README.md

 # TextyReboot
-The texteditor for CCJam, now actually functional!
+The texteditor for CCJam, now actually functional, but outdated.